TylerNguyen134/Task-App/README.md

 # Task-App

 ## Introduction
-Small full stack application for managing stand alone and recurring goals and tasks.
+Small full stack application for managing stand alone and recurring projects and tasks.
 This repo contains both the app's frontend and backend.

 ---